MithileshGungah/Data-Science-Portfolio/Short-Term Sales Forecasting Under Volatile Demand/README.md

 This project builds a production-aware short-term sales forecasting framework for a highly volatile daily retail demand series.
 Using approximately four years of historical transaction data aggregated into a continuous daily time series, multiple statistical, machine learning, and deep learning models were benchmarked under strict rolling-origin backtesting with a fixed 7-day forecast horizon.

+A 7-day horizon was selected to align with weekly replenishment, staffing, and promotional planning cycles, which are both common and operationally important in real-world retail environments.
+This window captures a complete weekly seasonality pattern while balancing responsiveness with sufficient forward visibility under volatile demand conditions.

 The objective was not to maximise complexity, but to identify a model that delivers stable, operationally reliable forecasts under spike-driven demand conditions.

 ---